harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 ## Implementation

-**NOTE:** It is assumed that you already have the boutique app set up in a namespace.
+**NOTE:** It is assumed that you already have the boutique application set up in a namespace.
 If not, follow [this](provide link) to set up your boutique application.

 To execute disk fill fault, [setup experiment](provide) and infrastructure.